jkyl/conv_reverb/README.md

 <em>Instructions are based on an OS X system running Python 2.7 with pip and homebrew installed.</em>

-Required python modules are numpy, SciPy and, matplotlib (5.1!!!).
+Required python modules are numpy, SciPy and, matplotlib (5.1).
+Make sure you have them updated to their latest versions.

 Additional modules and libraries required can be installed as instructed below.